 Getting your data out of the field and into the cloud is another challenge.
 If you’re working with row crops, that dense foliage can interfere with the signal.
 You’ll need something that reliably transmits through dense matter.
 Different types of wireless like cellular and satellite have different subscription costs.
 Look for a connectivity option that reduces the rate of individual subscriptions you have to manage.
 And don’t forget security — using a brand that keeps your data encrypted and safe is always a good idea.

-Access to power and internet isn’t the only issue for remote locations.
+Access to power and internet aren’t the only issues for remote locations.
 If you leave something outside 24/7, it’s got to be able to rough it.
 Equipment must be field-durable and stand up to harsh weather conditions.
 Look for sensors and devices built to function outdoors in the rain and snow.

 The farther out your field is, the more time it takes you to get out there.
 And, it’s hard to even know if a trip is necessary.
 Sometimes you drive all the way out to your field just to find everything is working, and sometimes you see that there’s been an issue brewing for weeks.
 Having the status of your operation available to you in the cloud is a game-changer.
 Remote monitoring makes your trips out purposeful and efficient.